Explain why some rocks have spiral patterns?

 In detail, for those interested!

-Examples of rocks with spiral patterns
+Geological origin of spiral patterns

 Did you know?